 Animal-assisted therapy uses highly trained animals and handlers to help patients achieve specific physical, social, cognitive and emotional goals.
 Specially trained therapy dogs and their owners will, on request, visit the hospital to bring comfort to patients; help reduce a patients' stress, anxiety, pain and blood pressure; and increase patient social interaction and communication.
-The OSF Saint Anthony program is modeled after the successful Paws 4 Therapy, Inc., program, which has been cited as a Joint Commission "Best Practice" and is the model for the newly proposed Illinois Department of Public Health guidelines.
+The OSF Saint Anthony program is modeled after the successful Paws 4 Therapy, Inc., program, which has been cited as a Joint Commission "Best Practice."

 Interested in becoming part of our Animal-Assisted Therapy Program?

 Basic Qualifying Requirements

 - Your dog should consistently perform the following with one command (“dog sit” and the dog puts his rear on the ground)